uwePhillPhelps/IAP-2024/Solutions/Overview.md

 | 7 | CC 116 with a value of 127 | All notes sent previously should be randomly shuffled |
 | 8 | CC 115 with a value of 127 | The program should output the note on messages sent previously in 250ms intervals, this should not repeat |

+## File paths

+When your project runs it sends Aserve a message specifying the location of your project and source files.
+This only needs to happen once.
+If you close Aserve for any reason, you will need to re run your project once to set the file paths.
+This all happens automatically and you most likely will never see any error messages because of this.
+However the unit test will fail if the paths are not set correctly.

+The ` Invalid unit test ___ path ` message appears when Aserve doesn't know where your iapProj code is.
+Aserve needs to know where it can find your IAP.h and IAP.cpp files, and your Solutions folder is so that it can correctly store the `_PASSED` or `_FAILED` `.h` and `.cpp` files

+Here's a sure fire way to ensure Aserve knows where everything is:
+1. First start Aserve.
+* Then start Xcode, load the iapProj.
+* Do not tell Aserve to start a Unit Test yet.

+2. Edit your Xcode iapProj to make a single call to aserveSleep() in IAP:run.
+The program does not need to do anything else.
+* Build, run, and wait for this simple program to complete and connect to Aserve.

+3. Now reset your Xcode iapProj to use your Unit Test code.

+You only need to follow these steps when Aserve shows the "invalid path" message.

+On **very rare** occasions where you need to manually tell Aserve the location of your project and Solutions folder.
+To do this open settings -> unit test setup (from the dropdown menu). **Speak to a member of staff before changing any of the settings - normally setup should complete automatically as described above.**